r-lib/gert/README.md

 ### Automatic authentication

-To authenticate with a remote in git2r, you need to manually pass your crentials in every call to e.g. `git2r::clone()`, which is not ideal.
+To authenticate with a remote in git2r, you may need to manually pass your crentials in every call to e.g. `git2r::clone()`, which is not ideal.

 In Gert, authentication is done automatically using the [credentials](https://docs.ropensci.org/credentials/articles/intro.html) package.
 This package calls out to the local OS credential store which is also used by the `git` command line.
 Therefore gert will automatically pick up on https credentials that are safely stored in your OS keychain.